csantanapr/knative-kind/README.md

 Setup Knative on [Kind](https://kind.sigs.k8s.io/) (Kubernetes In Docker)

 # TLDR
-Install `kind` and `docker` configured with 4 CPUs and 8GB Mem.
+Install `kind` and `docker` configured with 6 CPUs and 8GB Mem.
+Take into account the services will not actually use that much CPU or Memory
 ```
 ./1-create-kind-cluster.sh
 ./2-install-istio-lean.sh
 ./3-install-knative-serving.sh
 open http://hello.default.127.0.0.1.nip.io